 This Italian chicken cutlets recipe takes just 25 minutes to make from start to finish!

 Follow these simple steps and before you know it, you'll be sitting at the dinner table enjoying an awesome Italian meal.

-Remove from the pan and serve with a nice wedge of lemon on the side.
+STEP 4.
+Remove the breaded chicken cutlets from the pan and serve with a nice wedge of lemon on the side.

-As I mentioned, you can definitely bake chicken cutlets and have the same amazing results you get by frying them.
+You can of course prepare baked chicken cutlets and have the same amazing results you get by frying them.

 - In the fridge: Transfer the chicken into an airtight container and store it in the fridge for up to 2 days.

 - In the freezer: Arrange the cooked chicken on a baking tray covered with parchment paper and store it in the freezer for 30 minutes.
 Then transfer the cutlets into a ziplock bag or freezer-friendly container and store them in the freezer for up to 1 month.
 Reheat them in the oven at 300°F (150°C) for about 10 minutes.

 In Italy, we often eat chicken Milanese simply with grilled ciabatta bread on the side, and a simple green salad.

 If you want to serve it with some extra veggies here are a few other ideas on what to serve with breaded chicken cutlets:

 - Potatoes: Chicken and potato is the perfect match!
 Serve your chicken cutlets with potato mash, baked purple sweet potatoes, or quick roasted potatoes on the side.